TT

 Why document-based transfer fails

 The root cause is that process definitions live as documents, not as data.
 A Word SOP or a PDF master batch record is a snapshot in time.
-To transfer a process, you read the snapshot and re-create it in the target system — by hand, line by line, parameter by parameter.
+To transfer a process, you read the snapshot and re-create it in the target system.
+By hand, line by line, parameter by parameter.
 Every re-creation introduces drift.
 Every drift requires reconciliation.
 Every reconciliation adds weeks.
-Every reconciled document spawns its own derivative documents — site-specific MBRs, training SOPs, validation protocols — each of which has to stay in sync with the original as the original continues to evolve.
+Every reconciled document spawns its own derivative documents.
+Site-specific MBRs, training SOPs, validation protocols.
+Each of which has to stay in sync with the original as the original continues to evolve.

 Audit trail fragmentation is the second hidden cost.
 The development ELN has its own audit trail.
 The manufacturing MES has another.
 The quality management system has a third.
 The statistical tool used for CPP justification has a fourth.
 When an inspector asks why a parameter was set where it was set, the answer lives in audit trails spread across three to five systems.
 Reconstruction is manual and error-prone.
 Every audit becomes a scavenger hunt, and experienced engineers become the index: only they remember what lives where.